How To Get A Pay Rise In The Data & Analytics Industry

 Looking back at O’Reilly’s Data Science Salary Survey from 2015, we can see that a number of tools you know is extremely important.
 This can be seen from the graph below.

 The survey also singled out the tool that will add the most to your pay packet, that is Apache Spark.
 Scala is also up there.
 If you’re working in data visualization, then ‘D3’ is the recommended tool to learn to get later a pay rise.

 Another factor that can determine how much you will be paid is the industry for which you are working in.
 Nearly all industries now require Data & Analytics departments, but some are more reliant than others.
 The survey found that the Search/Social Networking industry had the maximum range of base salary.
 Banking/Finance was a close second, with Manufacturing (non IT), Software and Consulting also amongst the top contenders.

 In this ever-evolving market, it’s important to keep an eye out on the latest trends and new tools available on the market.
 This will keep you ahead of the competition and therefore make you more desirable to potential employers.
 How can you do this?
 Keep up to date with the latest Data & Analytics Insight, and sign up to the Bodhi Resourcing newsletter.

 Ultimately, experience and qualifications will have a huge impact on what you can demand in the market.
-Research has found that more than 20 years of experience can help to increase your annual salary by over $50,000, whilst obtaining a relevant PHD bumps up the average earnings by around $9,000.
+Research has found that more than 20 years of experience can help to increase your annual salary by over $50,000.
+Meanwhile obtaining a relevant Ph.D. bumps up the average earnings by around $9,000.
 A Master’s Degree has less of an impact, perhaps because it is deemed as essential in many major roles within the industry.

-Don’t fear though, you don’t need to wait 20 years for a pay rise, with the survey also finding that experience of just 5-10 years enabled candidates to earn up to $20,000 more per year.
+Don’t fear though, you don’t need to wait 20 years for a pay rise.
+The survey also found that experience of just 5-10 years enabled candidates to earn up to $20,000 more per year.

 *Please note figures in the graphs are in US dollars.